david-osburn/Mantel-Group-Base-Promotion-Programming-Task/README.md

 Given more time, the following areas could be enhanced:

-- **Enhanced Validation**:
+- **Implement Enhanced Validation**:
   - Implement stricter validation for log file formats.
   - Validate additional HTTP methods and protocols.
+  - This improves the robustness and reliability of the application.

 - **Error Handling Enhancements**:
   - Provide more detailed error messages.
   - Implement logging levels (info, warning, error).
+  - This enhances debugging and monitoring capabilities.

+- **Implement Environment Variable Support**:
+  - Use environment variables for configurable settings using `dotenv`.
+  - Allows flexibility and easier configuration in different environments.

 - **User Interface Improvements**:
   - Implement a more user-friendly CLI with options for output formats (e.g., JSON, CSV).
   - Allow filtering by date ranges or specific criteria.
+  - This enhances user experience and flexibility.

-- **Deployment Strategy**:
+- **Enhance Deployment Strategy**:
   - Set up a deployment pipeline to automate the release process.
   - Containerize the application using Docker for consistent deployment.
-- **Environment Variable Support**:
-  - Use environment variables for configurable settings using `dotenv`.
-  - Allows flexibility and easier configuration in different environments.
+  - Streamlines deployment and simplifies scaling.

-- **Use Husky for Pre-commit Hooks:**:
+- **Use Husky for Pre-commit Hooks**:
-  - Automated Checks: Implement Husky to run linting, tests, and formatting checks before commits.
+  - Implement Husky to run linting, tests, and formatting checks before commits.
-  - Benefit: Ensures code quality and consistency by catching issues early in the development process.
+  - Ensures code quality and consistency by catching issues early in the development process.